deden3791/L4Project/main/UserGuides/UserGuide.md

 - By clicking on 'Start Microphone' the web-app will playback the audio from your surroundings.
 - You can adjust the settings by moving the sliders and changing the filter type  till you feel comfortable.
+- To stop at any point click 'Stop Microphone'.

 ![Audio guide](https://github.com/deden3791/L4Project/blob/main/main/UserGuides/Images/AudioAnalysis.gif)